 The flowers are made from “Cake Mate” Decorating Icing (with Star tip) and a candy.
 Silverette was placed in the middle.
 Use a piping bag (with Star tip) to decorate Barbie’s bodice.
 This is the first time I’ve ever attempted such a Barbie cake project and I was thrilled as to how easy it was!!

 I baked a 9×13 cake for the base and I used a round glass bowl for the bottom of the dress.
-I used fondant for the skirt and the top part of the princess aurora doll and stuck in the center of the cake.
+For the skirt, I used fondant.
+And for the top part, I used the princess Aurora doll and stuck in the center of the cake.

 I baked about sixty cupcakes to go around the cake (we have a big family).
 Everybody loved the cake!!
 My sister made a crown for the piñata and I made the treat bags.
 The whole princess theme was a hit.
 This was for my daughter’s first birthday.